JohnGu9/react-material-components-web/README.md

 ## Development requirement

-If you use webpack, require sass loader to pack [.scss] file into project.
+If you use webpack, require sass loader to pack [.scss] file into project (the project that come from "create-react-app" script already have sass loader).

+If you use vite, nothing is required to do.